krokozyab/ofarrow/README.md

 🖥️ **Built-in SQL Editor & Export** - Execute ad-hoc SQL queries using the integrated editor with syntax highlightings, autocompletion and result previews, and export results directly to CSV or Excel with one click.
 ✨ **Arrow Flight SQL Protocol** - Connect from Python, R, JavaScript, Go, Rust, and more
 🌐 **HTTP REST API** - Export data with simple curl/wget commands
-📊 **Multiple Export Formats** - CSV, JSON, Excel, and Parquet with one click
+📊 **Multiple Export Formats** - CSV, JSON, Excel, and Parquet with hive support
 ⚡ **Streaming Data Access** - Handle datasets with automatic pagination
 🎯 **Minimal Configuration** - Just unarchive OTBI report and provide credentials